-Transfer of B.Tech. students from one program to the other is possible only after the grades of the second semester are out.
-A student must make an explicit request to be considered for program transfer.
+Transfer of B.Tech. students from one program to the other is possible only after the grades of the first semester are out.
+This is the only time branch change will occur.
+A student must make an explicit request to be considered for program transfer within in a week from the date of announcement of results of the first semester.
 In his/her request, the student can mention more than one program in the order of preference.
 Rules for program transfer are:

-- Students must have passed all credits specified for the first two semesters of the B.Tech. program.
-Credits passed in the summer term will not count for the purpose. - To be eligible for transfer to Computer Science and Engineering (CSE) program, a student must have received a B- or better grade in both CSE courses of the first year, namely, Introduction to Programming, and Data Structures and Algorithms. - To be eligible for transfer to Electronics and Communication Engineering (ECE) program, a student must have received a B- or better grade in both ECE courses as well as both Mathematics courses of the first year, namely, Digital Circuits, Basic Electronics, Maths 1, and Maths 2. - To be eligible for transfer to Computer Science and Applied Mathematics (CSAM) program, a student must have received a B- or better grade in both CSE courses as well as both Mathematics courses of the first year, namely, Introduction to Programming, Data Structures and Algorithms, Maths 1 and Maths 2. - The students eligible for program transfer will be ordered in a priority list based on CGPA, and will be granted transfer in order as long as the strength of each program does not violate the following limits. - The base strength of a program for a batch will be the number of students who were admitted and who are still enrolled in the program as on July 1{st} after completion of two semesters, not counting those who were repeating the first year.
-(E.g. Suppose 110 students were admitted in a batch, and there were 8 repeaters.
-If 6 of the admitted students and 3 of the repeaters dropped out before July 1, then the base strength will be 110-6=104) The final strength of any program shall not reduce by more than 10% of its base strength.
-Also, the final strength of any program shall not increase by more than 10% of its base strength.
+- 1. Only the students who satisfy eligibility for a particular branch at the time of admission are eligible for transfer to that branch. - 2.
+Students admitted through AICTE need to produce NOC from AICTE if applying for transfer to another program. - 3.
+Students must have passed all credits specified for the first semester of the B.Tech. program. - 4.
+To be eligible for transfer to Computer Science and Engineering (CSE), Computer Science and Applied Mathematics (CSAM) or Computer Science and Design (CSD) program or Computer Science and Social Sciences (CSSS) program or Computer Science and Biosciences (CSB) program, a student must have received a B or better grade in Introduction to Programming (IP) and Mathematics-I. - 5.
+To be eligible for transfer to Electronics and Communication Engineering (ECE) program, a student must have received a B or better grade in both Digital Circuits and Mathematics-I.

+Students eligible for program transfer will be ordered in a priority list based on CGPA and will be granted transfer in order as long as the strength of each program does not violate the following limits.

+- 6. The base strength of a program for a batch will be the number of students who were admitted and who are still enrolled in the program as on Dec 15 (after Sem 1) after completion of one semester, not counting those who were repeating the first year.
+(E.g. Suppose 110 students were admitted in a batch and there were 8 repeaters.
+If 6 of the admitted students dropped out before Dec 15, then the base strength will be 110-6=104).
+The final strength of any program shall not reduce by more than 10% of its base strength.
+Also, the final strength of any program shall not increase by more than 10% of its base strength. - Repeaters who are repeating first year are also allowed branch transfer under the above-mentioned rules. - In case of a tie in CGPA of students, below tie breaking rules will be followed for deciding transfer from one branch to another

+Tie Breaking Rule I - For transfer to CSE, CSAM, CSD, CSSS and CSB branches, higher grade in the order of Introduction to Programming, Maths-I, System Management, Digital Circuits, Communication Skills

+Tie Breaking Rule II - Higher JEE Rank